SAP's cloud computing push stalls in Asia

 The German company vowed to get its Asia Pacific business back on track after the problems pushed its first-quarter earnings and revenue below analyst forecasts.
 Its shares fell 2.8 percent on Friday.

-With the cloud services market forecast to grow 18.5 percent this year to $131 billion (85 billion pounds) worldwide, according to research firm Gartner, competition is fierce and software firms face a challenge to adapt.
+With the cloud services market forecast to grow 18.5 percent this year to $131 billion worldwide, according to research firm Gartner, competition is fierce and software firms face a challenge to adapt.

 "We had some leadership changes in the region.
 That is why we saw some misses in the quarter," said SAP's co-Chief Executive Jim Hagemann Snabe.